The Simpsons’ Home As It Would Look In 8 Popular Architectural Styles

 What better way to demonstrate America’s diverse architectural styles than through the country’s most infamous family — The Simpsons?
+HomeAdvisor has us covered by re-imagining one of TV's most recognizable family homes.

 The Simpson family residence is instantly familiar to all, yet their dwelling could have been completely different if they’d embraced one of these popular housing styles.